ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 San Jacinto College Tuition Information

-If this information makes going to college seem daunting, remember, the "sticker price" of tuition doesn't always tell the full story.
-Many students owe much less than the sticker price after grants, scholarships, and tuition discounts kick in.
-Additionally, student loans can make the amount you do have to pay for college more manageable until you're done with college.
+Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students owe a lot less than the sticker price after grants, scholarships, and tuition discounts are awarded.
+Plus, student loans can make the amount you do have to pay for college more manageable until after graduation.

-In-state vs. Out-of-state Tuition at San Jacinto College
+Tuition for international students at San Jacinto College is $6,690 per year.

 Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Take the time to verify your state's criteria for in-state tuition.
-Each state has different requirements to qualify as in-state resident.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be additional requirements too, depending on where you live.
+Be sure to check your state's criteria for as an in-state resident.
+Every state has its own rules about what makes someone eligible for in-state tuition.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be additional requirements as well, depending on where you live.

 Explore other Texas colleges